dmlc/dgl/docs/source/guide/minibatch-node.rst

 :class:`~dgl.graphbolt.NeighborSampler` class and
 :class:`~dgl.graphbolt.DataLoader` class for
 stochastic training.
-The only difference is that the itemset is now an instance of :class:`~dgl.graphbolt.ItemSetDict` which is a dictionary of node types to node IDs.
+The only difference is that the itemset is now an instance of :class:`~dgl.graphbolt.HeteroItemSet` which is a dictionary of node types to node IDs.

 .. code:: python